thomyphan/thomyphan.github.io/_research/marl.md

 Cooperative MARL commonly exploits global information like states and joint actions during training to produce coordinated strategies for decentralized decision making.
 However, emergent phenomena can dynamically occur in various forms and levels which are difficult to deduce from mere states and joint actions therefore limiting performance and scalability in large-scale domains.

 We propose to explicitly consider emergent behavior via distributed planning to overcome these limitations.
-To support the distributed planning process, we provide learned value [1] and policy functions [2,3] to narrow the search beam to improve efficiency.
+To support the distributed planning process, we provide learned value [1] and policy functions [2,3] to narrow the search beam for better efficiency.

 *Publications:*
 [1] [Value Function Approximation for Distributed Planning](https://thomyphan.github.io/publication/2018-06-01-aamas-phan)